feathersjs/docs/frameworks/vuejs.md

   .configure(feathers.authentication({
     storage: window.localStorage
   }))

   // Get the Feathers services we want to use const userService = app.service('users');
 const messageService = app.service('messages');
 ```

 ## Initialising our Vue instance
-We need to now initialise our Vue instance and handle authentication.
+We need to now initialize our Vue instance and handle authentication.
 If the user is authenticated, we set `this.user.authenticate = true` and the `v-if` directive on the `<chat-app>` component will evaluate to true, thus revealing the app.

 ```js
 var vm = new Vue({